darcellapy/vino-config-patcher-plugin/README.md

 This currently does not work.
 Will be fixed soon™️ :)

 # vino-config-patcher-plugin
-A Wii U Aroma plugin that patches your vino_config.txt to use LatteU's TVii revival service.
+A Wii U Aroma plugin that patches the vino_config.txt with a custom on from the root of your SD card.

 Get it here: <a href="https://cdn.ecliipse.app/vino-config-patcher.wps">click mii!</a>